 This stencil cut file is stored in my Resource Library which is a bonus to email subscribers.

 Here’s the front of the cabinet door with the word art train stencil.
 I like how the train looks, but I think it gets lost in the different colored background.
 I might try again with a plain white, green or light blue background.
 I don’t know, what color would you use on the background?

 This stencil design is also found in my Resource Library.

 My third project I want to share is this easy chair makeover.
 I love the before chair, but like most furniture that falls into my hands, it gets paint splattered on it.
 It used to sit in the entryway, but when it got it’s unwelcome painted splattered makeover, it got stored out of sight, until a few weeks ago.

 I unscrewed the seat from the chair, cleaned up the frame a bit and spray painted the chair black.
 Then I took the orange cover off the seat and stapled some extra fabric I had on hand, onto the seat.
 The seat was then fastened back onto the chair.
 This was a quick and easy project that took maybe an hour or two and that includes dry time.

-I hope you all have enjoyed these 3 before and after reveals!
+I hope you all have enjoyed these 3 Easy Projects to Inspire!